EliAndrewC/l7r/setting/l7r.md

 ##### 1st Day (4 Feb): Risshun (first day of spring)

 In the solar calendar, Risshun marks the first day of spring.
+This is the first day of solar spring rather than of seasonal spring: Risshun falls almost exactly halfway between the Winter Solstice and the Vernal Equinox, at the point where the lengthening days turn the year back toward the sun.
+It is not the end of the cold.
+Early Mutsuki is still the dead of winter across most of Rokugan, and snow on Risshun is unremarkable.
+What the festival celebrates is the turning of the sun, not any warmth on the ground.

 The first day of the year begins with rituals and ends with a festival.
 The Emperor and daimyo begin the day with the ceremony of Shihohai (Prayer to the Four Directions), and nobles and vassals participate in Kochohai (Lesser Obeisance), paying respects to their lords and masters.